srcmilena/code_one_java/README.md

 # Code one - Java

-Mini curso de Java, da comunidade Let's code pass, onde foram abordados os temas:
+Mini Java course, from the Let's code pass community, where the topics were covered:

--   Variáveis;
+-   Variables;
--   Operadores;
+-   Operators;
--   Estruturas condicionais;
+-   Conditional structures;
--   Manipulação de strings e dados;
+-   String and data manipulation;
--   Repetições numéricas;
+-   Numerical repetitions;
--   Matrizes;
+-   Matrices;
--   Funções.
+-   Functions.